k-state-id3a/mixed-models-fall25/content/1-intro.md

 ### Non-independent observations

-The yield data come from 5 different fields.
+The yield data come from 5 different fields that were approximately homogeneous.
-Which means that the assumption of independence was kind of a stretch.
+Which means that the assumption of independence we made before was kind of a stretch.
 In reality, all observations from the same field have *something* in common.
 It's not reasonable to assume that the observations are independent, because observations from the same field have more in common than observations from different fields.
 They share the soil and environments and, with that, a baseline fertility and yield potential.